Member Card

 Dimensions: 480 pixels wide x 150 pixels high.

-In Android, is displayed in the top middle of the pass.
+In Android, it is displayed in the top middle of the pass.

 Dimensions: The minimum size of the logo on the Google Pay pass is 660 x 660 pixels.